apache/spark/docs/sql-ref-ansi-compliance.md

 | e1 / e2    | p1 - s1 + s2 + max(6, s1 + p2 + 1)       | max(6, s1 + p2 + 1) |
 | e1 % e2    | min(p1 - s1, p2 - s2) + max(s1, s2)      | max(s1, s2)         |

 The truncation rule is also different for arithmetic operations: they retain at least 6 digits in the fractional part, which means we can only reduce `scale` to 6.
+Overflow may happen in this case.

 ```sql
 -- The coalesce function accepts any set of argument types as long as they share a least common type.